microsoft/coyote/docs/_learn/tutorials/hello-world-tasks.md

 permalink: /learn/tutorials/hello-world-tasks
 ---

-## Hello World Tasks Example
+## Hello world example with tasks

-The [Hello World Tasks Example ](http://github.com/microsoft/coyote-samples/) is a simple program to get you started using the [Asynchronous Tasks Programming Model ](/coyote/learn/programming-models/async/overview) with Coyote.
+The [HelloWorldTasks](http://github.com/microsoft/coyote-samples/) is a simple program to get you started using the [asynchronous tasks programming model](/coyote/learn/programming-models/async/overview) with Coyote.

 ## What you will need